 When it’s OK to work: the scar is closed with no scabbing.

-When to avoid/ stop working: redness; oozing; scar feels warmer than the skin around it; pain
+When to avoid/ stop working: redness; oozing; scar feels warmer than the skin around it; pain.

-That being said there are lots of effective modalities I have used over the years:
+That being said, there are lots of effective modalities I have used over the years:

-Hot Stones: I have always had good success with the combination of heat and pressure ….but the piezoelectric effect (from tapping the stones together on the area) I learned from Sacred Stone Medicine has taken it to a new level
+Hot Stones: I have always had success with the combination of heat and pressure ….but the piezoelectric effect (from tapping the stones together on the area) I learned from Sacred Stone Medicine has taken it to a new level

-Myofascial: pin and stretch; skin rolling and torque – I especially like the techniques from Walt Fritz, PT
+Myofascial: Pin and stretch; skin rolling and torque – I especially like the techniques from Walt Fritz, PT

-Cupping: check out You Tube videos by Anita Shannon
+Cupping: Check out YouTube videos by Anita Shannon

-Gua Sha ”ish” techniques: for well established scars I use a modified gentle scraping motion using thin stones or various tools
+Gua Sha ”ish” techniques: I use a modified gentle scraping motion using thin stones or various tools for well-established scars.

-Be well, Do good work, and Approach the body with curiosity
+Be well, do good work, and approach the body with curiosity.